Configuration

 ConnectorX

-The ConnectorX backend completely skips SQLALchemy when reading table rows, in favor of doing that in rust.
-This is claimed to be significantly faster than any other method (validated only on postgres).
-With the default settings it will emit PyArrow tables, but you can configure this by specifying the return_type in backend_kwargs.
-(See the ConnectorX docs for a full list of configurable parameters.)
+when reading table rows, in favor of doing that in Rust.
+This is claimed to be significantly faster than any other method (validated only on PostgreSQL).
+With the default settings, it will emit PyArrow

 There are certain limitations when using this backend:

-• it will convert decimals to doubles, so you will lose precision.
+to set this.It will convert decimals to doubles, so you will lose precision.

-• nullability of the columns is ignored (always true)
+Nullability of the columns is ignored (always true).

-• it uses different mappings for each data type.
+It uses different mappings for each data type.
 (Check here for more details.)

-from dlt.sources.sql_database.helpers import unwrap_json_connector_x
+):from dlt.sources.sql_database.helpers import unwrap_json_connector_x

 """This example is taken from the benchmarking tests for ConnectorX performed on the UNSW_Flow dataset (~2mln rows, 25+ columns).
 Full code here: https://github.com/dlt-hub/sql_database_benchmarking"""